Policy and Procedure #222.0, Conflict of Interest

 • the public Board or committee meeting, or

-2. as designate of the Director of Education, establish and maintain a registry of the written statements of conflict of interest declared by trustees; and
+2. as designate of the Director of Education, establishes, and maintains a registry of the written statements of conflict of interest declared by trustees; and

 3. ensure that the registry of written statements of conflict of interest is available for public inspection.

-1. not using their employment status with the Board, and/or Board equipment, facilities, time or human resources for personal or pecuniary gain for themselves, a direct relative or private entities or persons engaged in dealings with the Board;
+1. not use their employment status with the Board, and/or Board equipment, facilities, time, or human resources for personal or pecuniary gain for themselves, a direct relative or private entities or persons engaged in dealings with the Board;

-2. identifying and disclosing a possible conflict of interest to their principal, manager or supervisor concerning the propriety of any action concerning the Board;
+2. identify and disclose a possible conflict of interest to their principal, manager or supervisor concerning the propriety of any action concerning the Board;

-3. not participating in any decision being taken by the Board without first declaring their direct personal or direct or indirect pecuniary interest to their principal, manager or supervisor;
+3. not participate in any decision being taken by the Board without first declaring their personal or direct or indirect pecuniary interest to their principal, manager, or supervisor;

-4. ensuring that they do not place themselves in a position where working relationships are affected by personal or family relationships;
+4. ensure that they do not place themselves in a position where working relationships are affected by personal or family relationships;

-6. not knowingly taking personal advantage of, or benefitting from, information that is obtained in the course of their official duties and responsibilities and that is not generally available to the public.
+6. not knowingly taking personal advantage of, or benefitting from, information that is obtained in the course of their official duties and responsibilities and that is not available to the public;

-2. not manage and/or supervise direct relatives or individuals who share the same household in situations where a reporting relationship exists and where the superior has influence, input or decision-making power over matters which including, but not limited to: a staff member’s performance evaluation, salary premiums, special permissions, potential for promotion, conditions of work and and/or similar matters;
+8. not manage and/or supervise direct relatives or individuals who share the same household in situations where a reporting relationship exists and where the manager/supervisor has influence, input or decision-making power over matters which including, but not limited to a staff member’s performance evaluation, salary premiums, special permissions, potential for promotion, conditions of work and and/or similar matters;

-6. if providing private services as a staff member of Student Services that are the same as the services provided in the course of their employment duties with the Board, to students or other staff members or the Board, ensure that the requirements outlined for private tutoring are followed;
+12. if providing private services as a staff member of Student Services that are the same as the services provided in the course of their employment duties with the Board, to students or other staff members or the Board, ensure that approval is obtained through Student Services by submitting the required form;

-7. ensure that, if engaging in private tutoring, the following requirements are followed;
+13. ensure that, if engaging in private tutoring the following requirements are followed;

 • staff members must be aware of the relevant Code of Ethics, federation and union guidelines and any other relevant Board policy and procedure regarding tutoring, including comments about and communication with the regular classroom staff, where applicable,

-• private tutoring services may not be advertised using school or Board connections, school or Board publications, or through the Board’s computer network and in accordance with the Distribution of Materials: External Organizations policy and procedure,
+• private tutoring services may not be advertised using school Board properties/ connections, or Board publications, or through the Board’s computer network and in accordance with the Distribution of Materials: External Organizations policy and procedure, or by virtue of his/her position in the Board, and

 • staff members undertaking private tutoring are not indemnified through the Board and should contact their applicable union or federation to discuss support should issues arise;

-9. not sell to the Board, either directly or through the use of school or department funds, any goods or services without declaring their interest and removing themselves from the decision-making process and endeavouring to ensure that direct relatives comply with this clause;
+15. not sell to the Board, either directly or using school or department funds, any goods, or services without declaring their interest and removing themselves from the decision-making process and endeavouring to ensure that direct relatives comply with this clause;

-14. not step out of their official roles with the Board to assist private entities or persons in their dealing with the Board where this would result in preferential treatment to any person.
+20. not step out of their official roles with the Board to assist private entities or people in their dealings with the Board where this would result in preferential treatment of any person.